quentinneal/quentinneal/README.md

 # Welcome!

-Professional Software Engineer specializing in React.
-Contributed the enhancement and maintenance of netpayadvance.com (lending platform), infange.com (information exchange platform) and paydini.com (private loan support portal).

-Built personal React projects to demonstrate knowledge in web development.
-Analytical problem solver who produces maintainable solutions to accelerate success of businesses and clients.
+Professional Full-Stack Software Engineer with a specialization in front-end development.
+Skilled in React/Next.js and C#/ASP.NET ecosystems.

 # Skills